 - Not sending any identity to the TCE.

+In case of NG-RAN the anonymization of MDT data depends on the configuration parameter received at the MDT configuration.
+There are two levels of anonymization:

+- Using IMEI-TAC.

+- Not sending any UE and subscriber identity to the TCE.

 If the anonymization parameter value is not known or the anonymization indicates that no identity should be sent to the TCE: